30 Little-Known Ways Losing Weight Can Change Your Life

 When you're carrying around extra pounds, it's not uncommon for workouts to cause a burning sensation in your lungs.
 It's also not uncommon for your joints to be in a great deal of pain.
 For this reason, once the weight starts to peel off, exercise will likely start to feel more like fun and less like a chore.
 Plus, what they say is true: Those feel-good endorphins that flood your bod after a killer Zumba class really are addictive.
 Not to mention, progress is addicting, too!
 When you start to lose belly fat and gain strength you'll want to keep going back for more.

 Those who clock in at a healthy weight spend 42 percent less cash on medical bills and health expenses than their overweight peers, according to a Health Affairs report.
 And they're not just saving a few Benjamins; these skinny minnies are spending $1,429 fewer dollars per year than their heavier counterparts.
-A second study reports even more staggering statistics: Extremely obese Michigan residents spend 90 percent more on their annual health care than their healthy-weight peers.
-Eek!
 More money in your wallet is just another reason to get stoked about a leaner physique.

 Reddit user Oppiken said that his complexion cleared up and his hair began looking healthier and "less limp" after dropping weight.
 Since many nutrients found in healthy foods have beautifying benefits, it's safe to assume his weight loss diet is likely to thank for his improved appearance.
 Want to lose weight and improve your complexion, too?
-Add these Healthy Foods That Give You Glowing Skin to your weekly lineup.
+Add these best foods for skin health to your weekly lineup.

 There's no denying it: When your body changes, so do your relationships.
 Most of your friends will be happy for you, but it's possible that a handful will be jealous and resentful—especially if your friendship was built on a mutual understanding of what it's like to be overweight.
 If this happens to you, ask your friend what's up.
 Tell them that you value their friendship, and ask if you can talk about why they've been acting differently toward you.
 If they are open to talking about it, you can likely work things out.